PantelisTass/PantelisTass.github.io/_classes/Miscellaneous.md

     file: "https://pantelistassopoulos.com/conferences/"
   - title: "List of all classes with syllabi taken during my undergraduate studies at Imperial and masters studies at Cambridge (2020-2024)"
     file: /files/Advanced Mathematics Courses List.pdf
-excerpt: "Miscellaneous notes from course and talks."
+excerpt: "Miscellaneous notes from courses and talks."
 ---